 - 2010 – Joseph-Armand Bombardier Canadian Graduate Scholarship, Social Sciences and Humanities Research Council of Canada (SSHRC), $17,500

 - Review of Understanding Criminal Justice: A Critical Introduction, by Azrini Wahidin and Nicola Carr.
-Dialogue: Canadian Philosophical Review 53:2 (June 2014): 373-387.
+Dialogue: Canadian Philosophical Review 53, no. 2 (June 2014): 373-387.
 Print.

-- Translation of Antonio Lamarra.
+- with Ursula Goldenbaum.
+Translation of Antonio Lamarra.
 “Genetic Context and Initial Reception of Leibniz’s Monadologie.
 Leibniz, Wolff and the Doctrine of Pre-established Harmony.”
-Forthcoming in Leibniz Review Vol. 28 (2019).
+Leibniz Review Vol. 29 (2019), 185-199.

 - with Elena Bartolini.
-Translation of Claudia Baracchi.
+Translation (from Italian) of Claudia Baracchi.
 Friendship.
-Under review.
+Milan: Mursia, 2016.
+(Under review)

 Conference Presentations (Refereed)